galliaproject/gallia-docs/tasks.md

 	===========================================================================
 	- out: <a name="out"></a><a name="t210205114012"></a>t210205114012
 		- misc:
+			- <a name="t220930115427"></a>t220930115427 - offer Future-powered mechanism to postpone run until all leaves are requested
 			- <a name="t210122140324"></a>t210122140324 - p1! - [bug] - ensure sole or last leaf before running
 				- closely related to <a name="t210121160956"></a>t210121160956-checkpointing (and <a name="t201108093951"></a>t201108093951-returning Unit or head)
 				- delaying run causes issues for formatString that uses a StringWriter
 				- 210205063004: would make the potentially problematic assumption that a fork isn't requested *after* one of the leaf has been acted upon
 			- <a name="t210202165243"></a>t210202165243 - p4 - [feature] - allow append as well
 			- <a name="t210204193417"></a>t210204193417 - p3 - [feature] - for practicality, provide informal describe()/describeMeta()/describeData() (if no nesting then as formatted table, and so on)
+			- <a name="t220930115036"></a>t220930115036 - add feature to dump intermediate meta/data like in towardsdatascience article (https://towardsdatascience.com/gallia-a-library-for-data-transformation-3fafaaa2d8b9)
 		- json:
 			- <a name="t201230133034"></a>t201230133034 - p5 - redo the "more readable" json version (see 210204164133@w), and/or do a BTON equivalent